 See also Can't Select a Member in Plan, Elevation, 3D View

-Within each design module there is a tool called View - Non pertinent Members that can be used to control how the other members that are not being designed in the current module should appear.
+Within each design module there is a tool called View - Nonpertinent Members that can be used to control how the other members that are not being designed in the current module should appear.
 The options are Normal (all members are drawn the same), Lines (single line mode for non-pertinent members) or Hide.
-Pick an option other than Hide to see all members.
+Pick any option other than Hide to see all members.

-The ability to turn off the display of member types or the decking is also possible through the View - Members dialog or the Hide/Show icons on the toolbar.
+The ability to turn off the display of member types (e.g. gravity columns or lateral walls) and the slab/decking is also possible through the View - Members dialog or the Hide/Show icons on the toolbar.

 Finally, as with all graphics related issues, updating the graphics adapter driver is advised.